genepattern/genepattern-notebook/README.md

 laptop due to some permissions issue that running sudo did not address.

 I ended up installing the Anaconda Distribution of python from continuum analytics (see http://continuum.io/downloads).
-Choose the Python 2.7 graphcial installer for Mac OS X - 64 bit.
+Choose the Python 2.7 graphical installer for Mac OS X - 64 bit.
 That seemed to do the trick.
-Another beneifit of installing the Anaconda Distribution is that it is a scientific distribution of python which includes a very large number of the most popular Python packages for science, math and data analysis (e.g., NumPy, SciPy, Pandas, Matplotlib, IPython, etc.)
+Another benefit of installing the Anaconda Distribution is that it is a scientific distribution of python which includes a very large number of the most popular Python packages for science, math and data analysis (e.g., NumPy, SciPy, Pandas, Matplotlib, IPython, etc.)